GCSU Alumni Achievement Award

 I now have this page bookmarked just so I know I’m not dreaming and that it’s real gcsu.edu/alumni/alumniachievement.htm .

-BTW, the first building in the photo is where I met my hubby, and where my group used to meet to start our paranormal investigations.
+BTW, the first building in the photo is where my group used to meet to start our paranormal investigations.
 One of the resident halls I lived in is just two buildings down and Red Kim lived in the one next door (Bell).
-Hubby proposed right there on those steps while I was sitting on the upper ledge where the lamp post is now.

 THANK YOU, GCSU!!